NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 	pt.size = 0.1
 )

-# Look for motifs that what differential activity between clusters 0 and 1.
+# Look for motifs that have differential activity between clusters 0 and 1.
 differential.activity <- FindMarkers(
 	object = pbmc,
 	ident.1 = '0',